How to Use Our Restaurant and Hotel Survey Charts

 2. Look at the Score, Not the Rank.
 We routinely see many restaurants clustered in the mid to high 80′s on their score.
 The top one may be ranked #12 and the bottom may be ranked #25, but their scores are so close you should think of them as having similar ratings.

 3. A Point or Two is No Big Deal.
 If a restaurant went up or down a point or two on a given chart from one summer or winter survey it’s not that big a change, and small seasonal variations are routine.
-Sometimes those small point changes produce big changes in rank, which takes us back to Point 2 above: if the score change was small don’t get too excited or disappointed about a big change in ranking.
+Sometimes those small point changes produce big changes in rank, which takes us back to Point 2 above: if the score change was small don’t pay attention to a big change in ranking.

-5. Over the six years we’ve done these surveys the minimum score needed to make the Top 30 has risen from 60 points to (this summer) a hefty 82.
+5. Over the seven years we’ve done these surveys the minimum score needed to make the Top 30 has risen from 60 points to as high as 82.
 This is a very competitive market, with over 65 places to eat in a town that gets over 1,000,000 visitors a year.
 Regardless of their ranking on the chart, most of the places we cover are considered by diners to be good places to eat.
 The quality standard necessary to stay in business after the 2008 Recession has risen, and several weaker restaurants have closed and been replaced by higher-scoring operations.

 6. What Mood are You In?
 The right-hand column of the chart indicates each restaurant’s cuisine.
 This should be more important to you than subtle differences in scores.